-Key Project Terms P25 + P26 (Integra) P27 (TPC) Office: 84,329 sf (71%)Retail:12,670 sf (10%) • Total SF: 159,000 sf Total (P25 + P26) : Total Floor Area: 188,299 sf Total Office: 129,280 sf (68%) Total Retail: 24,884 sf (13%) Note: Percentages refer to the approximate percentage of floor area attributable to total FAR.
-Assumes Land Use Amendments Note: Percentages refer to the approximate percentage of floor area attributable to total FAR move forward.
-If Land Use amendments do not move forward, the available square footage would be reduced by approximately 21,000 sf.
-Assumes Land Use amendments move forward.
-If Land Use amendments do not move forward, the available square footage would be reduced by approximately 60,000 sf.
-Proposed Land Use Amendments Comprehensive Plan amendment: Proposed program is not impacted by this proposed ordinance.
-Off-street parking amendment: Initial proposal would not be impacted by this proposed ordinance.
-Height amendment: On P25, the height amendment would allow for an additional 11', resulting in a height of 86-2" instead of 75'-0" at the southern end of P25 closest to Lincoln Road, and providing for greater floor-to-ceiling heights of the office and retail levels.
-On P26, the additional height would allow for (i) greater floor-to-ceiling heights of the office and retail levels; (ii) the top level of parking would include mechanical parking lifts and be convertible into habitable space in the event that parking demand decreased at a future date in time; and (iii) if the Off-Street Parking amendment is Comprehensive Plan Amendment: At present, workforce and affordable housing are the only residential uses permitted in land uses designated as Public Facilities.
-Therefore, this amendment is necessary to permit TPC to include market-rate residential units in its Project.
-Off-street parking amendment: The City Code does not count required off-street parking towards FAR limitations.
-At present, City parking facilities are not considered Required Parking for GU properties.
-Therefore, TPC could not provide the Replacement Parking and sufficient off-street parking for its office, commercial, and residential uses, without exceeding maximum allowed FAR.
-With the amendment, the Replacement Parking that will be owned by the City and is a required component of the RFP, will not count towards limiting
+- Off-street parking amendment: Initial proposal would not be impacted by this proposed ordinance. - Height amendment: On P25, the height amendment would allow for an additional 11', resulting in a height of 86-2" instead of 75'-0" at the southern end of P25 closest to Lincoln Road, and providing for greater floor-toceiling heights of the office and retail levels.
+On P26, the additional height would allow for (i) greater floor-to-ceiling heights of the office and retail levels; (ii) the top level of parking would include mechanical parking lifts and be convertible into habitable space in the event that parking demand decreased at a future date in time; and (iii) if the Off-Street Parking amendment is approved, an additional floor of Class A office space. - permitted in land uses designated as Public Facilities.
+Therefore, this amendment is necessary to permit TPC to include market-rate residential units in its Project. - Off-street parking amendment: The City Code does not count required off-street parking towards FAR limitations. present, City parking facilities are not considered Required Parking for GU properties.
+Therefore, TPC could not provide the Replacement Parking and sufficient off-street parking for its proposed office, commercial, and residential uses without exceeding maximum allowed FAR.
+With the amendment, the Replacement Parking that will be owned by the City and is a required component of the RFP, will not count towards limiting development of other project components. - Height amendment: Initial proposal would not be impacted by this proposed ordinance.
+However, current conceptual plans include subterranean parking which may necessitate additional height.